Slow Travel Finds Sardines on the Beach in Crucita

 Another picture of locals working in the chop shacks

-Shortly after the season resumed in October, we saw the beach transformed into a bloody mess of fish guts and blood flowing to the ocean and truck oil stains on the beach.
-It seems as though there are legal, ethical and environmental issues at stake.
-The chop and clean shacks have been documented extensively, but they remain in active operation.
+Shortly after the season resumed in October, we watched the beach transform into a bloody mess of fish guts flowing to the ocean, truck oil staining the sand.
+The chop-and-clean shacks had been documented extensively.
+They remained in active operation.

-It is not known if President Correa is aware of the beach pre-processing shacks or the issues involved.
-The advocates were working hard to get their message out to local and regional officials and to the newspapers under the assumption that shining the light on this practice on a beautiful Ecuadorian beach would force public outrage and change.
+Whether President Correa was aware of the beach pre-processing operations was unclear.
+The advocates were working hard to reach local and regional officials and the newspapers, operating on the assumption that exposing the practice on a beautiful Ecuadorian beach would force public outrage and change.

 Amazing picture of sardines piled high on wooden tables under the chop shacks with locals cleaning

-Ecuador is changing fast.
-President Correa is very popular (60-70% approval rate) and seemingly doing an amazing job while fighting entrenched interests.
-He is up against the local councils, many of which are powerful, so new laws can get choked before they breathe.
-The lack of action here may be a case of choosing one's battles.
+Ecuador was changing fast.
+Correa carried 60–70% approval ratings and was fighting entrenched interests on multiple fronts — but local councils are powerful, and new laws can get choked before they breathe.
+The lack of action here may have been a case of choosing one's battles.

-Ecuador's development, particularly in the last five years, is amazing to see; roads are being built everywhere, mandatory schooling has been implemented along with child labor laws, a minimum wage, and "social security."
-Before Correa, Ecuador changed governments so often there was no stability.
-Now the country is swept up in massive social, political and economic changes.
-By the way, Correa is U.S.-educated with a PhD in economics.
+The development was remarkable to witness: roads built everywhere, mandatory schooling implemented alongside child labor laws, a minimum wage, and social security.
+Before Correa, Ecuador had changed governments so often there was no stability.
+Now the country was in the grip of massive social, political, and economic change.
+Correa, worth noting, held a PhD in economics from an American university.

-One more quick beach practice that caused a stir.
-During my runs on the beach I passed this truck a few times watching three or four guys vigorously loading it with sand and then I would watch it drive down the beach towards town.
-I was told they were using or selling the sand for mixing concrete for the local construction projects.
+On my runs along the beach I kept passing a truck where three or four men vigorously loaded it with sand, then watched it drive toward town.
+They were selling the sand for mixing concrete for local construction projects.

 Locals shoveling beach sand in truck for construction project